zwiebert/tronferno-fhem/README.md

 ## What it currently does

-### Experimental FHEM module  (10_Tronferno.pm)
+### Experimental FHEM modules  (10_Tronferno.pm and 10_Fernotron.pm)

-* modules works for both SIGNALduino and Tronferno-MCU depnding on its file name (see comment in the file)
+* Fhem module Fernotron  works with SIGNALduino.
+Module Tronferno works with Tronferno-MUC hardware

+* how to install: see comment in module file

-* How to configure in FHEM (after installation is done)
+* How to configure in FHEM:

 From web-interface or telnet add a device for each shutter and configure the attributes.
 Or edit fhem.cfg directly.